-What is a definition of a resume is a brief statement of a person’s career path, knowledge, skills, abilities, and achievements in regard to a specific job vacancy that’s being applied for.
+What is a definition of a Resume (or a CV)?
+It is a brief statement of a person’s career path, knowledge, skills, abilities, and achievements in regard to a specific job vacancy that’s being applied for.
 It is an inventory of your skills and abilities that can bridge the gap from university to a career, or from one job to the next; the resume is the core marketing instrument of yourself as a personal brand.

 Here are the different sections you need in your resume: